Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Efforts to overcome overestimation: Overview of approaches

-In 1993, Thrun and Schwartz observed that using function {\it approximators} (i.e, neural networks) instead of just lookup tables (this is the basic technique of Q-learning) causes some noise on the output predictions.
-They gave an example in which the overestimation asymptotically lead to suboptimal policies, \cite{TS93}.
+In 1993, Thrun and Schwartz observed that using function approximators (i.e., neural networks) instead of simply utilizing lookup tables (this is the basic technique of $Q$-learning) causes some noise in the output predictions.
+They provided an example in which overestimation asymptotically leads to suboptimal policies, see \cite{1}.